From temp to business owner … my tribute to an amazing lady

 Without Beryl’s support I would never have been able to achieve those results.
 She was outstanding at maintaining and building the relationships that I established, which left me free to develop new technical innovations and pursue further relationships.

 While supporting me in my role, which involved a lot of international travel, Beryl also acted as PA to the Norwegian who had taken over my old role as Managing Director of the now combined UK company.
 She was magnificent in both roles.
-The combined business went on to become Number one in it’s field in the world, and we both played a significant part in that.
+The combined business went on to become Number one in its field in the world, and we both played a significant part in that.

 Buying the business back